aster-hu/blog/_posts/2021-08-27-altoids watercolour tin/2021-08-29-DIY altroid tin watercolour palette.md

 #### 3. Stick paper and plastic together

 I used blue tac to stick them together, but any glue will do.
-Put this piece to the case.
+Put this piece to the top of the filling.

 #### 4. Plan the position of watercolour pans

 ![img](altoidstin.jpg)

-No matter how many pans you would like to put, it's better to plan ahead.
+No matter how many pans you want to put in, it's better to plan ahead.

 I put 10 half pans into two rows, and there're still space available.
 For a regular size (50g) Altoids tin, it can accommodate maximum of 15 watercolour half pans in three rows.

 #### 5. Stick the pan into the case